Danish royal palace 'surprised' by Trump cancelling trip

 The U.S. Air Force currently maintains one base in northern Greenland, Thule Air Force Base, 1,200 kilometres (745 miles) south of the North Pole.
 Former military airfields in Narsarsuaq, Kulusuk and Kangerlussuaq have become civilian airports.

 The Thule base, constructed in 1952, was originally designed as a refuelling base for long-range bombing missions.
-It has been a ballistic missile early warning and space surveillance site since 1961.
+Since 1961, it has been a ballistic missile early warning and space surveillance site.

-"His relatively polite wording in the tweets seems to indicate that he didn't want to provoke or step up anything," said Kristian Soeby Kristensen, a political scientist with the University of Copenhagen.
-He noted that Trump didn't call Frederiksen "weak" as he has done with others.

-Both Denmark and the United States have an interest in "business as usual" as Denmark is "a key partner in the Arctic."